kobylyanskiy/edge-docs/docs/quickstart.md

 ### QGroundControl for Edge

+!!! attention
-!!! attention "We need to install QGroundControl version specifically tailored for Edge, we call it "QGroundControl for Edge".
-Please use download links below to get required QGroundControl version for Windows, Linux and Mac OS."
+    We need to install QGroundControl version specifically tailored for Edge, we call it "QGroundControl for Edge"

+Please use download links below to get required QGroundControl version for Windows, Linux and Mac OS.
-The installation steps depend on the OS you use.
+The installation steps depend on the OS you use as well.

 #### Windows